How to Switch Banks

 Bank reviews and input from family or friends who use the bank you're considering are valuable.
 If many customers share a concerning issue, continue searching for other banks. - Look at other bank types.

-If you're unsatisfied with major banks, consider smaller banks, online banks, or credit unions.
-These types of financial institutions may offer more personalized services, avoiding another big bank switch. - Call your potential bank.
+If you're unsatisfied with major banks, consider smaller banks or credit unions.
+These types of financial institutions may offer more personalized services, avoiding another big bank switch.
+Non-banks like fintechs and mobile trading apps are great alternatives if you prioritize better rates. - Call your potential bank.

 Banks may make an extra effort to impress potential clients.
 Test their customer support by assessing response time, efficiency, and available options.
 Visit their physical branch, if available, for a more in-depth experience. - Make sure it's covered by insurance.